 A White Wedding Dress

 Let's start with the big one!
 "Not sure you want to wear the traditional white dress?
 A modern-day bride can wear whatever she wants!" says Harrison.
-It could be as simple as swapping stark white for a blush or lavender hue (or an on-trend floral!), or as dramatic as donning a totally vibrant color or skipping the gown altogether — think Bianca Jagger's skirt suit, hat and veil, and down-to-there neckline.
+It could be as simple as swapping stark white for a blush or lavender hue (or a floral!), or as dramatic as donning a totally vibrant color or skipping the gown altogether—think Bianca Jagger's skirt suit, hat and veil, and down-to-there neckline.

 "We're starting to see brides represent their unique styles and personalities.
 Brides getting married at City Hall à la Carrie Bradshaw may opt for a simple cocktail dress, while destination weddings on the beach might call for something flowy and boho," Harrison describes.
 "Or if you're planning a glitzy, glamorous affair, why not wear a gold and glittery gown to match the occasion?"